neondatabase/neon/docs/rfcs/025-generation-numbers.md

 The node generation is useful other ways, beyond it's core correctness purpose:

-- Including both generations (and the node ID) in object keys (see [object keys](#object-key-changes)) also provides some flexibility in how HA should work in future: we could move to a model where failover can happen within one attachment generation number (i.e. without control plane coordination) without changing the storage format, because node IDs/generations would de-conflict writes from peers.
-- The node generation is also useful for managing remote objects which are not per-tenant, such as the persistent per-node deletion queue which is proposed in this RFC.
+- The node generation is also useful for managing remote objects which are not per-tenant, such as the persistent per-node deletion queue which is proposed in this RFC, without having to involve the control plane in attaching these: each node has an implicit "attachment" of all its per-node remote storage that
 - node generation numbers enable building fencing into any network protocol (for example communication with safekeepers) to refuse to communicate with stale/partitioned nodes.

 Note that the two generation numbers have a different behavior for stale generations:

-- A pageserver with a stale generation number should immediately terminate: it is never intended to have two pageservers with the same node ID.
+- A pageserver with a stale node generation number should immediately terminate: it is never intended to have two pageservers with the same node ID.
 This is not necessary for correctness, as the node generation appears in object keys, but objects written in a stale node generation are never read later, so waste storage.